doors at 7:30pm

 $2 off for SPACE members

-SPACE currently requires that masks be worn by all event attendees.
+SPACE currently requires masks for all event attendees.
 Please refer to our health and safety policy for more information.

 Qwanqwa is a supergroup of Ethiopian musicians from the baddest bands of Addis Ababa.
 Brought together by a shared passion for the power of Ethiopian music, this 5-piece shines with an experimentalism and virtuosity based in deeply rooted traditions.
 With swirling masinko (one-stringed fiddle), wah-wah-violin, bass krar boom, and the unstoppable rhythm of heavy kebero (goat-skin drum) beats, powerful traditional lead African diva vocals, Qwanqwa keeps the people wrapped in celebratory attention.
 After making a splash at world-renowned festivals Roskilde and WOMEX and three successful European tours under their belt, this world-traveling ensemble is hitting the road for a MacArthur Foundation-backed debut US tour in 2022

 Qwanqwa draws inspiration from East Africa regions of Ethiopia and beyond.
 Delving deep into regional beats and moods, the repertoire ranges from the trance-like songs of the Eritrean tribe of Blen to Somalian rock numbers to Mahmoud Ahmed sing-a-longs.
 The music is characterized by tight arrangements and extended improvisation.
 The live show ranges from intimate to wild, from whispery conversations to full blown rock show, with psychedelic sounds that are hard to believe come from traditional harp and violin.
 It is driving, powerful, and different than anything else coming out of Ethiopia in this current Golden Age of Ethiopian music.